frederico-klein/gummi_base_template/README.md

-# gummi_base_template
+# gummi_rightbase_template

-This replaces the old gummi_description package, now separated into gummi_base_XXX and gummi_ee_XXX for easier change of end effectors.
+This replaces the old gummi_description package, now separated into gummi_rightbase_XXX and gummi_rightee_XXX for easier change of end effectors.

 ## Setting-up